Awesome

 - LLM function schemas auto-generated from source code

-- Code Editing Agent:
+- Code Editing Agent for local repositories

 - Auto-detection of project initialization, compile, test and lint